Deveorac/pdsnd_github/README.md

 chicago.csv

 ### Credits
-Credit to: Udacity Nanodegree program: Programming for Data Science in R
+Credit to: Udacity Nanodegree Program: Programming for Data Science in R